You will pay in-state/in province tuition/fees directly to your host campus.

 Missoula is known as an outdoor Mecca for a reason.
 University students enjoy many outdoor sports including downhill and cross-country skiing, rock climbing, canoeing, kayaking, rafting, fishing, etc. In addition, Missoula is the second largest city in the state and is often referred to as the cultural center of Montana.
 Students take advantage of Missoula's unique cultural activities like theatre, art walks, festivals, and concerts.
 Missoula is referred to as the "Garden City" because of its mild winters and moderate summers.

 Helpful Information - Students at our campus enjoy recreating outdoors in all seasons.
 The University's Outdoor Program offers transportation, classes, workshops, and a full outdoor gear rental program for a variety of outdoor activities.
-Transportation: Missoula International Airport is a 10-minute drive from campus.
-Public transportation in Missoula is free for UM students, so there's no need for a car but definitely bring a bicycle!

 Undergraduate Majors Open to NSE Students

-Anthropology: Anthropology, Archaeology, Forensic Anthropology
+Anthropology: Anthropology, Archaeology, Ethnic Studies, Forensic Anthropology

 Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Design Technology, Drawing, Fine Art, Media Arts, Painting, Photography, Printmaking, Sculpture, Studio Art